 During her career, she has been part of teams who won several BOMA Outstanding Building of the Year (TOBY) awards for excellence in property management, including San Antonio’s McAllister Plaza, the Pyramid Building and SWBC Tower.

 Among her civic activities, Cox is lending her professional expertise as a member of the Long Range Property Planning Committee on behalf of the Girl Scouts of Southwest Texas.
-She is also on the Board of Directors for the South San Antonio Chamber of Commerce and the San Antonio Women’s Chamber of Commerce and in March 2019 will be inducted into the San Antonio Women’s Hall of Fame for her contributions in Business & Finance.
+She is also a former Board Member for the South San Antonio Chamber of Commerce, and the current Secretary for the San Antonio Women’s Chamber of Commerce and an inductee into the San Antonio Women’s Hall of Fame for her contributions in Business & Finance.

 Cox holds a BA degree in biology from St. Mary’s University.
 Most recently, she was a member of Leadership San Antonio’s Class 42.